 b.
 A work composed by the contestant (duration 5–10 minutes)

 c.
-An improvisation lasting not more than 10 minutes on a theme given to the contestant 20 minutes before the performance
+An improvisation lasting not more than 10 minutes on a theme given to the competitor 20 minutes before the performance

 2) A Sibelius programme lasting at least 5 minutes (original piano compositions or Sibelius’s own transcriptions)

-3) A programme of the contestant’s own choice
+3) A programme of the competitor’s own choice

 Six participants will be selected for the finals.

 1) One of the following piano quintets: